 We have filed with the SEC a registration statement on Form S-1 under the Securities Act of 1933, as amended, with respect to the shares of our Common Stock being offered by this prospectus.
 This prospectus, which constitutes part of the registration statement, does not contain all of the information set forth in the registration statement or the exhibits and schedules which are part of the registration statement.
 Some items included in the registration statement are omitted from the prospectus in accordance with the rules and regulations of the SEC.
 For further information about us and our Common Stock offered by this prospectus, we refer you to the registration statement, including all amendments, supplements, exhibits, and schedules thereto.
 Statements contained in this prospectus regarding the contents of any contract or any other document are not necessarily complete.
-If a contract or document has been filed as an exhibit to the registration statement in this prospectus relating to a contract or document that is filed as an exhibit to the registration statement is qualified in all respects by reference to the full text of such contract or document filed as an exhibit to the registration statement.
+If a contract or document that has been filed as an exhibit to the registration statement is qualified in all respects by reference to the full text of such contract or document filed as an exhibit to the registration statement.